TheLittleNestPlayschool/TheLittleNest/docs/00-project-overview.md

 5. Does it strengthen the connection between parent and child?
 6. Does it follow the Design Principles?
 7. How will it be implemented?
+8. Would this make a parent more excited to tell someone about their child?

 If these questions cannot be answered clearly, the feature should be refined before implementation.